mantidproject/mantid/docs/source/algorithms/DepolarizedAnalyserTransmission-v1.rst

 Description
 -----------

-Takes a pair of normalised, single-spectra workspaces representing a depolarised helium cell and the empty cell.
+Takes a pair of normalised, single-spectra workspaces representing a depolarized helium cell and the empty cell.
 It will then determine the empty cell transmission value, ``T_E``, and the cell path length multiplied by the gas pressure ``pxd`` by using an exponential fit.
 The parameters table is then output for use in later calculations.
 Optionally, the calculated fit curve and a non-normalised version of the covariance matrix can also be output to check the quality of the fit.
 See :ref:`algm-Fit` for more details.

 A polarised He\ :sub:`3`\  cell decays over time.
-At the end of its life, it will be fully depolarised and a run is created to find the depolarised transmission rate through the helium.
+At the end of its life, it will be fully depolarized and a run is created to find the depolarized transmission rate through the helium.
 This allows for more effective efficiency corrections.

-When depolarised, :math:`P_{He} = 0`, therefore the transmission can be determined using :math:`T(\lambda) = T_E(\lambda) * exp(-\mu) = T_E(\lambda) * exp(-0.0733 * p * d * \lambda)`.
+When depolarized, :math:`P_{He} = 0`, therefore the transmission can be determined using :math:`T(\lambda) = T_E(\lambda) * exp(-\mu) = T_E(\lambda) * exp(-0.0733 * p * d * \lambda)`.
 We can then use this
-equation, after normalising the ``DepolarisedWorkspace`` by the ``EmptyCellWorkspace``, to perform a fit to determine our :math:`T_E` (``T_E``) and :math:`p * d` (``pxd``) values.
+equation, after normalising the ``DepolarizedWorkspace`` by the ``EmptyCellWorkspace``, to perform a fit to determine our :math:`T_E` (``T_E``) and :math:`p * d` (``pxd``) values.